 - He has his own consulting firm and uses the same techniques (taught in the book) for solving his clients’ business problems.
 So what you will get is the real-world problem-solving approach.

-- He is teaching data analysis and business modeling to MBA students at Indiana University (Kelley School of Business) for last 20 years.
+- He is teaching data analysis and business modeling to MBA students at Indiana University (Kelley School of Business) for the last 20 years.

 - He has taught thousands of Fortune 500 corporations analysts.